michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

     - The maximum depth of the tree.
     - The minimum number of samples required to split an internal node.

 We applied a 5-split time-series cross validation to the training set to derive the best hyperparameters for each prediction model.
-After getting the best hyperparameters for each model, we used thees hyperparameters in the testing set to predict for the target variable.
+After getting the best hyperparameters for each model, we used these hyperparameters in the testing set to predict for the target variable.

 ### 2.1.2 Testing Set
-In the testing set, we used training set's best hyperparameters and scalars, and we adopted one-step ahead prediction.
-In other words, we trained each model with all available historical data up to the current month when predicting for next month's return.
+In the testing set, we used training set's selected factors and best hyperparameters and predicted the target variable using a rolling-window one-step ahead prediction.
+The window length is set to be 80% of training set length, and we retrained prediction models with  up-to-date data when predicting for next month's return.

 ## 3. Feature Engineering
-Raw predictors' data were transformed into 32 candidate regressors using basic mathematical operations (taking logarithm, month-over-month return, yoy return, or etc.).
-After the transformation, we applied a two-step factor selection process to select the most significant regressors for predicting the target variable:
+Raw predictors' data were transformed into 32 candidate regressors using basic mathematical operations (taking logarithm, month-over-month return, or yoy return.).
+After the transformation, we applied a two-step factor selection process to select the most significant and orthogonal regressors.
 - **Step1: Select up to 5 regressors from each sub-category using Lasso regression.**
 - **Step2: Select the most significant regressors from all categories based on t-score and variance inflation factor (VIF) thresholds.**